ryanredman/pyfied/README.md

-# pyfimon
+# pyfied

-Python File Monitor
+Python File Editor

 query /etc/hosts for value (host) ssh to that value